 The EPDP team has arrived at several conclusions and preliminary recommendations to address the issues within the scope of its work, in accordance with the GNSO Council’s instructions as documented in its Charter.

-The EPDP team reached initial agreement on the following points: (1) adding a definition of “IGO Complainant” to the current Rules applicable to the UDRP and URS, to facilitate an IGO’s demonstration of the requisite rights to proceed against a registrant in the absence of a trademark; and (2) including an option for voluntary arbitration following the initial UDRP [or URS] panel decision, to resolve the issue of how to recognize an IGO’s jurisdictional immunity while preserving a registrant’s right to choose to go to court.
+The EPDP team reached initial agreement on the following points: (1) adding a definition of “IGO Complainant” to the current Rules applicable to the UDRP and URS, to facilitate an IGO’s demonstration of rights to proceed against a registrant (in the absence of a registered trademark); and (2) including an option for voluntary arbitration following the initial UDRP [or URS] panel decision, to resolve the issue of how to recognize an IGO’s jurisdictional immunity while preserving a registrant’s right to choose to go to court.

-However, the EPDP team has not come to an agreed conclusion on the specific questions whether a registrant should continue to be able to agree to voluntary arbitration after a court has declined jurisdiction over the registrant’s case based on an IGO’s immunity from the jurisdiction of that courtThe EPDP team also seeks input on what the applicable substantive law should be where the parties have agreed to proceed to arbitration
+However, the EPDP team has not come to an agreed conclusion on the specific questions of (1) whether the parties to a UDRP or URS case should have any review of the initial UDRP or URS determination decided solely through arbitration; and (2) where a registrant prefers to file a case in court in lieu of arbitration, whether that registrant should continue to be able to avail itself of the arbitration option after a court has declined jurisdiction over the registrant’s case based on an IGO’s jurisdictional immunity from legal process.

+The EPDP team also seeks input on what the applicable substantive law should be where the parties have agreed to proceed to arbitration.

 Please refer to Section 2 for the full text, rationale, and additional details for the specific recommendation on an amended definition of an “IGO Complainant” and the options under consideration by the EPDP team for a means to address reviews of a UDRP or URS decision on which the EPDP team has not yet reached agreement.